twetch-inc/twetch-js/README.md

 ## Getting Started

-This is a JavaScript library to interact with the Tweth API.
+This is a JavaScript library to interact with the Twetch API.

 ## Install via NPM